alex-l-kong/mlb-team-vs-team-visualization/README.md

-# Head to head MLB record visualizations
+# MLB head to head record visualizations

 Plot the head to head history between two teams